atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 You can look at a full set of examples in `examples/examples/z_bytes.rs`.

-Note:

-- `ZSerde` is not the only serializer/deserializer users can make use of, nor a limitation to the types supported by Zenoh.
+NOTE: ⚠️ `ZSerde` is not the only serializer/deserializer users can make use of, nor a limitation to the types supported by Zenoh.
 Users are free to use whichever serializer/deserializer they wish!
 - Zenoh 0.11.x

 ```rust